Syzole/My-Tabletop-RPG-Character-Sheet/README.md

 ## Open Source

 This project is open source and contributions are welcome.
 Feel free to fork the repository, submit issues, and make pull requests.
-We believe in the power of community and collaboration to make this project the best it can be.
+I believe in the power of community and collaboration(aka friendship) to make this project the best it can be.

 ## How to Contribute